Summer has arrived, which has us all excited! Who doesn’t enjoy beautiful weather, the outdoors, and that sweet smell of sunscreen?

-1. Know Your Key Sales Dates
+1. Know Key Sales Dates

-We’ll start with the obvious.
-Major sales dates should be a focus throughout the year but especially during the summer.
-Here are the four holidays that you should focus on with your summer marketing strategy.
+Now here are four holidays that you should focus on with your summer marketing strategy.

 Father’s Day – June 18